5 Tips for Returning Home After a Disaster

 Be safe.
 Be smart.
 Be patient.

-Be Proactive About Stress
+Be Proactive about De-Stressing

 This is a time of emotional and physical stress.
 Look after yourself and your family during cleanup and repairs.